 Have you fallen victim to an overpriced car insurance policy?
 Trust us, you’re not the only one.

 It’s important that you understand some of the elements that help determine the price you pay for insurance.
-When you know what positively or negatively influences your rates empowers consumers to make smart changes that may reward you with lower insurance prices.
+When you know what positively or negatively influences your rates, this can benefit you.
+By understanding their policies and what they need, consumers are empowered to make smart changes that may reward them with lower insurance prices.

 - Discounts for married couples – Being married actually saves money when buying insurance.
 Marriage is viewed as being more responsible and it’s statistically proven that married drivers get in fewer accidents.

 - Drive less and save money – The more you drive each year the higher your rates will be.
 Almost all companies price each vehicle’s coverage based on their usage.
 Cars and trucks not used for work or commuting receive lower rates as compared to vehicles used primarily for driving to work.
 An improperly rated Accord may be wasting your money.
 Ask your agent if your insurance policy is showing the correct driver usage, because improper ratings can cost you money.